Damacah/ModifyNow/README.md

 # ModifyNow

-ModifyNow is an easy tool to install Minecraft mods.
+ModifyNow is a simple tool to move Minecraft mods into the AppData directory.
-It is made in C# and WindowsForms (I know, a little bit outdated).

-## Installing mods
+## Installing Mods

-With this tool, you can do two primary things:
+With this tool, you can select mods and move them directly into the `%appdata%/.minecraft/mods` folder.
+You can install mods from .zip or .jar files.

-Install mods: It will delete all the mods in the mods folder and move in the new mods.
-You can install mods from a RAR/ZIP, by selecting a folder (it puts all the JAR files in the mods folder) and by manually selecting the RAR files.

-Update mods: It won't delete the mods in the mods folder, it will just add the new mods.
-You can add mods from a RAR/ZIP or by selecting JAR files.
+You also have the option to delete old mods from the folder when doing so.

-## Language change
+## Language Support

-It offers a language change between English and Spanish.
-English is the default language.
+You can switch between English and Spanish.
+English is the default.

 ## IMPORTANT

-This tool won't install any mod loader on your computer (such as forge/fabric).
-It will put the mods into the .minecraft/mods folder in order to make it easier and faster for all the users.
+This tool does **not** install any mod loader on your computer (such as forge/fabric).
+It only moves the mods into the correct folder.

-If you want to install these mod loaders, do that by going into their official websites.
+If you need to install a mod loader, please visit their official websites.

-## Please,
+## Other Info

-This is one of my first projects, don't blame me for bad code or for putting the translations on the code (I know, it is really bad).
-Thanks for taking the time to read this, and enjoy this tool!
+This tool was originally created in 2023 because some friends kept asking me where to move Minecraft mods.
+It was first built using C# and Windows Forms.
+Later, I decided to remake it in Python to make it simpler and portable.
+The old version is still available in the `old` folder in the source code.

 ## License